prometheus-operator/prometheus-operator/Documentation/api.md

 </td>
 <td>
 <p>A list of DNS name server IP addresses.
-This will be appended to the base nameservers generated from DNSPolicy.
+This will be appended to the base nameservers generated from DNSPolicy.</p>
-Duplicated nameservers will be removed.</p>
 </td>
 </tr>
 <tr>